devramsean0/docs/README.md

 # docs
-A repo that contains JSON files for my typedoc packages
+A repo that contains JSON files for my typedoc packages inputted via github workflows